QuTech-Delft/cQASM-spec/docs/language_specification/statements/qubit_register_declaration_statement.md

         ```

 The individual qubits of a qubit register can be referred to by their register index, _e.g._ in the example of the _Qubit register declaration_, the statement `H qreg[0]` indicates the application of a Hadamard gate `H` on the qubit located at index `0` of the qubit register `qreg`.
+Note that in the case of a single qubit, the qubit is referred to through its identifier, not through a register index.

 Qubits, either declared as a single qubit or as elements of a register, are presumed to be initialized in the state $|0\rangle$ of the standard/computational basis.